-James has previously been employed by The British Olympic Association (BOA), where he had three roles; Head of Performance for all Olympic Games; Manager of The Intensive Rehabilitation Unit (IRU); lead on research to align with the IOC.
-Before leaving the BOA James was appointed to be The Head of Performance for the XXXII Olympiad Tokyo 2020 coordinating & delivering all science and medicine strategies across three main sites.
+James is currently employed by The British Olympic Association (BOA), where he has three roles; Head of Performance for all Olympic Games; manager of The Intensive Rehabilitation Unit (IRU); leading on research to align with the IOC.
+Concurrently, James is the Sports and Exercise Medicine Director for a private clinic in Harley Street, The Centre for Health & Human Performance (CHHP).

-For The XXXI Olympiad Rio 2016, James was Deputy Chef de Mission Performance Services for Team GB, where he lead all sports science and sports medicine services in Rio and the Preparation Camp in Belo Horizonte.
+For the XXXII Olympiad Tokyo 2020 James will be The Head of Performance, coordinating & delivering all science and medicine strategies across three main sites.
+ForThe XXXI Olympiad Rio 2016, James was Deputy Chef de Mission Performance Services for Team GB, where he lead all sports science and sports medicine services in Rio and the Preparation Camp in Belo Horizonte.
 Team GB created history here, being the first nation to improve their performance at the Olympic Games after previously hosting, and furthermore they had their best ever medal tally in recent times, finishing second.
 James was Head of Performance for Team GB in the inaugural European Games, Baku 2015.

-At the IRU, James led the team, where their role was to problem solve over any complex cases that are recalcitrant for all Olympic sports, summer or winter, and both Olympians and Paralympian's.
-In his capacity for the BOA James sat on the strategic board for the Institute of Sport & Exercise Health (ISEH), which is part of the legacy of London 2012 and the National Centre's for Sport & Exercise Medicine (NCSEM).
+At the IRU, James leads the team, where their role is to problem solve over any complex cases that are recalcitrant for all Olympic sports, summer or winter, and both Olympians and Paralympian's.
+In his capacity for the BOA James sits on the strategic board for the Institute of Sport & Exercise Health (ISEH), which is part of the legacy of London 2012 and the National Centre's for Sport & Exercise Medicine (NCSEM).
 The IOC recently awarded ISEH the honour of being one of nine International Research Centres.